web-developer-django25/contacts-app/README.md

 ## Usage

+### Managing Contacts
 - Visit the homepage to see your contacts list
 - Use the "Add Contact" button to create new contacts
 - Click on a contact to view details
+- Use the edit or delete buttons to modify contacts

+### Categories
+- Create categories to organize your contacts
+- Assign contacts to categories during creation or editing
+- Filter contacts by category

+### Search
-- Use the search bar to filter contacts in real-time
+- Use the search bar to instantly filter contacts
-- Edit or delete contacts using the respective buttons
-- Access the admin interface at /admin (requires superuser credentials)
+- Search works across all contact fields:
+  - Name
+  - Email
+  - Phone number
+  - Address
+- Results update in real-time as you type

 ## Project Structure

 ```
 contacts_app/
 ├── contacts/                 # Main application
-│   ├── models.py            # Contact model
+│   ├── models.py            # Contact and Category models
 │   ├── views.py             # Views and HTMX handlers
-│   ├── forms.py             # Contact form
+│   ├── forms.py             # Contact and Category forms
 │   ├── urls.py              # URL routing
 │   └── templates/           # HTML templates
 ├── static/                  # Static files